illinois-cs241/illinois-cs241.github.io/_docs/parallel_make.md

 To compile in release mode, run `make`, for debug mode, use `make debug.`

-You are given a handful of simple test cases in the `test_makefiles` directory.
-However, they are by no means comprehensive and we highly recommand you to write more test cases yourself!

-If you are using VSCode, make sure you **turn off `Editor: Insert Spaces` in the settings** before writing your own makefiles, or you will get the `missing separator` error when you try to run them.
+If you want to write more test cases yourself (which we highly recommend!) in VSCode, make sure you **turn off** `Editor: Insert Spaces` **in the settings** first, or you will get the `missing separator` error when you try to run parmake on them.
 This is because the makefile parser expects tab characters instead of space characters at the beginning of indented lines for [historical reasons](https://retrocomputing.stackexchange.com/questions/20292/why-does-make-only-accept-tab-indentation).

 ### ThreadSanitizer
 The provided `Makefile` also builds a ThreadSanitizer instrumented version of your code.